With over five billion mobile devices, it makes more sense if the developers follow the mobile first design.

 Here are the basic UI principles you have to remember:

-Designing your website with the backend in mind is a user-first approach that requires you to identify your audience’s pain points and what solutions your company can offer to provide to address them.
+Website designing with the backend in mind is a user-first approach that requires you to identify your audience’s pain points and what solutions your company can offer to provide to address them.
 That way, you’ll be able to create functionalities that users will find easy to use.
 Plus, having an API ready on the backend will take out most of the load from your web developers since they no longer have to start from scratch; they just have to grow or modify what’s already there.

-You won’t always get it right on your first try, and that’s exactly why you need mobile app A/B testing for your mobile-first design.
+You won’t always get it right on your first try, and that’s exactly why you need mobile app A/B testing for your mobile first design.

 Here’s how you can do it: